mtxadmin/ublock/docs/policy_en.md

-## To focus on the content, and remove annoying elements:
+## To focus on content, and remove annoying elements:

 <!-- realiation of spoilers in Markdown:
 https://stackoverflow.com/questions/32814161/how-to-make-spoiler-text-in-github-wiki-pages -->